Arean82/redmine_risk_management/README.md

 # Redmine Risk Management

-V0.0.4 (5-Jun-2018)
+V0.0.5 (11-Nov-2024)

-Risk management is a plugin for [Redmine](http://www.redmine.org/) (a project management web application), allowing to manage the risks for a given project.
+Risk management is a plugin for [Redmine](http://www.redmine.org/) (a project management web application), allows to manage the risks for a given project.

+This is a fork of [redmine_risk_management](https://github.com/imaginary-cloud/redmine_risk_management)

 ## Installation